-A call waiting in a queue for an operator can also be transferred to a user or agent by simple drag&drop.
+A call waiting in a queue for an operator can also be transferred to Park area, to a user or agent by simple drag&drop.

 Answering it can be done by clicking on the Answer action • on the call tile, or by dropping it on the Work area.